aldesantis/alessandro.codes/src/content/Evergreen notes/Optimism requires diversification.md

 A very practical example: investing in index funds rather than trying to outsmart the market.

-At the same time, you should also be conscious that [[Optionality can hinder risk-taking]].
+At the same time, you should also be conscious that [[Evergreen notes/Optionality can hinder risk-taking]].

 ---